QuantEcon/lecture-python-intro/lectures/inflation_history.md

 Chapter 3 of {cite}`sargent2002big`  described deliberate changes in policy that Hungary, Austria, Poland, and Germany made to end their hyperinflations.

-Each government stopped printing money to pay for goods and services once again which made its currency convertible to the US dollar or the UK pound, thereby vitally to gold.
+Each government stopped printing money to pay for goods and services once again which made its currency convertible to the US dollar or the UK pound.

 The story told in {cite}`sargent2002big` is grounded in a "monetarist theory of the price level" described in {doc}`cagan_ree` and {doc}`cagan_adaptive`.

 Those lectures discuss theories about what owners of those rapidly depreciating currencies were thinking and how their beliefs shaped responses of inflation to government monetary and fiscal policies.